Can you use the long game for more exposure and book promotion?

-Social media sites such as Twitter and Facebook, in particular, are the go-to platforms for self-published authors trying to promote their books.
+Social media sites such as Twitter and Facebook are the go-to platforms for self-published authors trying to promote their books.

 Social media book promotion has a very short active life so is not playing the long game

-The other problem with social media is that it is all so very instant, and once a Tweet or Facebook post has dropped off the bottom of a users stream it is dead, gone and forgotten.
+The other problem with social media is that it is all so very instant.
+Once a Tweet or Facebook post has dropped off the bottom of a users stream it is dead, gone and forgotten.

-Social media is a very good short-term method of attracting attention, but the benefit of a post is lost extremely quickly.
+Social media is a very good short-term method of attracting attention.
+It is very well suited for a book launch.
+But the benefit of a post is lost extremely quickly.

 Search engine listings of your books are the long game as they last for (almost) ever